 enter), change to the

 directory you saved the file in, and type something like this:

 A few messages appear that don’t matter right now.
 Depending on your processor speed it should take a few moments, but finally a line like this will appear:

 Then you are done and can view your animated gif using Firefox or another program as mentioned above and it should look like this.

 Of course, the position of an object is not the only thing you can change with Synfig Studio.
 Other possibilities include its size, its outline, its color, etc. Synfig comes with several example files that should let you dig deeper into the possibilities.

-Now, let’s continue with the next manual chapter: Adding Layers
+Now, let’s continue with the next manual chapter: Working with layers